March 2, 2023

 What can I do to withdraw safely?

-If you would like to withdraw from alcohol, or are supporting a loved one through withdrawal, there are safe options for you.
+If you would like to withdraw from alcohol, or are supporting someone else through withdrawal, there are safe options for you.

 You can choose: